 I.C.
-Profile: Service Area Outcomes

-List the current service area outcomes for the unit.

-- Students served will be educated through activity about the benefits of exercise, its function in preventing chronic diseases / premature death and its benefits related to cognitive performance and overall health and well-being by which equity gaps in student success will be eliminated. - Students served will be able to perform skills / achieve fitness levels based on ability and preparation to fully enjoy, improve and excel in the activity of choice. - Students served will gain foundational knowledge and be made aware of career and degree pathways in the fields of Kinesology and Dance. - Students served will use activity as a means of creative and artistic expression and as a means of developing and understanding self, others and the world around them. - Students served will develop skills and abilities related to performance, decorum and the link existing between habits developed in athletics and their application in academic achievement and living as a successful and productive member of society. - Students served will be able to enjoy a variety of activities across their life span designed to facilitate activity epidemiology and understand that education is not merely a process of developing skills and acquiring knowledge but the development of the individual intellectually, physically and socially. - The community will know and benefit from the performances of our students and programs and enjoy and utilize our facilities for their educational benefit and personal enjoyment.
+Profile: Service Area Outcomes List the current service area outcomes for the unit.
+Narrative - Students served will be educated through activity about the benefits of exercise, its function in preventing chronic diseases / premature death (exercise epidemiology) and its benefits related to cognitive performance and overall health and well-being by which equity gaps in student success will be eliminated. - Students served will be able to perform skills / achieve fitness levels based on ability and preparation to fully enjoy, improve and excel in the activity of choice. - Students served will gain foundational knowledge and be made aware of career and degree pathways in the fields of Kinesiology, Physical Education and Dance. - Students served will use activity as a means of creative and artistic expression and as a means of developing and understanding self, others and the world around them. - Students served will develop skills and abilities related to performance, decorum and the link existing between habits developed in athletics and their application in academic achievement and living as a successful and productive member of society. - Students served will be able to enjoy a variety of activities across their life span designed to facilitate activity epidemiology and understand that education is not merely a process of developing skills and acquiring knowledge but the development of the individual intellectually, physically and socially. - The community will know and benefit from the performances of our students and programs and enjoy and utilize our facilities for their educational benefit and personal enjoyment.
+Associated Objectives 1056-Accessibility of PEEP Data 1055-Enhanced Technology, Equipment, Supplies and Professional Development: 1057-Facilities Replacement 1058-Facility Improvements 1059-Increase Offerings of Core Technique Classes that Support the Major 1060-Institutionalize Competitive Hip Hop Team 1061-Institutionalize Dance Festival